coder52/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+# Code Details

+We can examine the TODO part of the code under 8 main headings.
+1. Check if the lanes are empty by checking the positions of other cars around Ego. (lines 111-156)
+2. Adjust the speed of the ego according to the position and speed of other cars. (lines 157-170)
+3. Determine the new lane line of ego.(171-187)
+4. Add the last 30 coordinates that were not used by the ego and 3 future coordinates in one vector.(lines 188-230)
+5. Shift the coordinates we have created for the spline to the cartesian coordinates (lines 231-241)
+6. Creating an axis using spline (lines 242-268)
+7. Move new coordinates to the coordinate system of the ego (lines 269-274)
+8. Forward the coordinates of the new line created to the simulator (lines 277-278)

+![stable][./screenshots/stable.png]

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).